ilmagnifico33749/Programming-Fundamentals-Python-Sep2022/README.md

-This is a repo for the projects, problems and ex related to the SoftUni courses.
+This is a repo for problems, exercises and projects related to the SoftUni courses.